-With the introduction of the SPG Luxury card, and the merger of the Marriott and SPG rewards programs, there are now a boatload of cards that earn the same type of rewards.
+With the merger of Marriott Rewards and Starwood Preferred Guest (SPG) into a single Marriott Bonvoy program, there are now a boatload of cards that earn the same type of rewards.
 Whether you already have some of these cards or are thinking of getting one, you might be curious about which is best.
 Here’s everything you need to know…

 This table summarizes the benefits for these ultra-premium cards: